 The effect can be overridden by increasing the dose of agonist.

-Drug cannot be overriden by increasing dose of agonist.
+Drug cannot be overridden by increasing dose of agonist.
 Dose-response curve appears similar to that of the non-competitive antagonist.

 - Non-competitive antagonists

 Create a conformational change in the receptor.
-They cannot be overidden by increasing the dose of agonist.
+They cannot be overridden by increasing the dose of agonist.